Unforgiving. Historic. Gnarly. Do you have what it takes?

 - AS # 4 at TMS to AS # 2 = 14ish miles

 - AS # 2 to AS # 4 at TMS = 17ish miles

 - AS # 4 to Finish = 7.7ish miles

 - Pacers must register at TMS race HQ to sign the waiver and pick up their pacer bib (some forms and bibs may be available at AS # 2 but not guaranteed).

-- CREW: crew will be allowed for all race distance participants
+- CREW: crew is allowed for all race distance participants

 - Wolfkiel Run AS #1 and Miller Farm Rd bridge AS#3 are not crew accessible due to the lack of parking / remoteness.
-If your crew meets you at these remote aid stations, especially during Saturday morning and afternoon, you are subject to disqualification.
+If your crew meets you at these remote aid stations or along side roads, you are subject to disqualification.

 - It is only 10 miles on paved roads from TMS AS#4 to Petroleum Center's Egbert Farm AS#2 which is the turnaround point of the loop and where the park office is located.

 - Have your crew / family drive SLOWLY into aid station # 2 in Petroleum

 Center - we don't want any participants getting hit by a car